OZTaekOppa/PoreQC/README.md

 ## GETTING STARTED

-PoreQC, integrated with Nextflow, has two specific features: a basecalling (Slow5) and a result summary and visualisation of quality control (Fastq).
+**PoreQC**, integrated with Nextflow, has two specific features: a basecalling (Slow5) and a result summary and visualisation of quality control (Fastq).
 The data input/output enables end-to-end file selection.
 The result summary and visualisation are mainly designed to visualise the outcome for quality control.
-Please note that all required input files (e.g. Slow5) must be prepared from [Slow5tools](https://github.com/hasindu2008/slow5tools) to have a seamless experience of PoreQC.
+Please note that all required input files (e.g. Slow5) must be prepared from [Slow5tools](https://github.com/hasindu2008/slow5tools) to have a seamless experience of **PoreQC**.
 However, users can use Fastq files for quick quality control.

 ### Slow5 format: